 Our resident UpLit expert

 Of course, the real experts on UpLit are the people writing it.
-That’s why we’re so thrilled to be joined by Libby Page, our brilliant new writing coach here at The Novelry and one of the writers at the forefront of the UpLit revolution.
+That’s why we’re so thrilled to be joined by Libby Page, our writing coach here at The Novelry and one of the writers at the forefront of the UpLit revolution.

 In fact, Libby is the author of four UpLit novels.
 Her debut, The Lido, saw her named a Guardian New Face of Fiction when it was published by Orion in 2018.
 The novel became a Sunday Times bestseller within its first week of publication and has been published in more than 23 territories around the world.